Shire of Moira

 The Shire is governed and administered by the Moira Shire Council; its seat of local government and administrative centre is located at the council headquarters in Cobram, it also has a service centre located in Yarrawonga.
 The Shire is named after the county of Moira, of which the LGA occupies the northern part.

+History

+The Shire of Moira was formed in 1994 from the amalgamation of the Shire of Cobram, Shire of Nathalia, Shire of Numurkah, Shire of Tungamah (less the Katandra district) and Shire of Yarrawonga (less the Peechelba township area).

+By the time of the Local Government Board's review of north-eastern Victoria earlier that year, Nathalia and Numurkah had expressed readiness to merge with each other, as had Tungamah and Yarrawonga (who were also open to a three-way merger with the Shire of Rutherglen).
+These four shires did not support further amalgamation, owing to concerns that travel times would be excessive, and that the irrigated farmers in the west and dryland farmers in the east did not belong in the same shire.
+However, the Board was ultimately persuaded by a submission from the Shire of Cobram, which proposed a merger of all five councils into a new Shire that would benefit from a diversified agricultural base and a stronger capability in dealing with the area's drainage and flooding issues.

+In the Local Government Board's initial proposal, the Shire was to be called "Muckatah".
+This name, suggested by the Shire of Cobram, was taken from the locality of Muckatah situated near the geographic centre of the LGA, and the Muckatah Depression, a drainage basin extending across much of the Shire from Boomahnoomoonah (south-east of Yarrawonga) to Numurkah.

 Council

 Current composition

 The council is composed of nine councillors elected to represent an unsubdivided municipality.

 In the wake of a report detailing the "preventable" murder of a senior manager, the Moira Shire council was dismissed by the Minister for Local Government, Melissa Horne on 7 March 2023.
 An interim administrator has been appointed.
-Elections to elect a new council will not be held until 2028.
+Elections for a new council will not be held until 2028.

 Administration and governance

 The council meets in various locations around the Shire.
 It also provides customer services at both its administrative centre in Cobram and its service centre in Yarrawonga.